-In 2011 an IR35 forum was set up by the Government, with their focus on reducing confusion around IR35.
-As a result, in May 2012 the HM Revenue & Customs (HMRC) introduced twelve voluntary IR35 business entity tests and six new IR35 scenarios.
+In 2011, an IR35 forum was set up by the Government, with their focus on reducing confusion around IR35.
+As a result, in May 2012, HMRC introduced twelve voluntary IR35 business entity tests and six new IR35 scenarios.
 These were designed to help contractors understand their IR35 status through a set of questions.
 The tests and scenarios can be found here on the HMRC website.

 The twelve-question test aims to build up a picture of how your business works and how you provide your services to the end client.
 Some of the topics the test cover include business premises, efficiency, assistance, the right of substitution, client risk and billing.

 IR35 Business Entity tests were used to gauge how likely it is that the HMRC needs to check if IR35 applies to your company, based on your current contract.
 Your company would be categorised into:

 - Low risk – there are no pointers in your contract that suggest IR35 may apply to you.

 - Medium risk – there are some pointers in your contract that suggest IR35 may apply for you, but some that do not.